How to Become a Respite Care Provider in Georgia (2026 Licensing + Medicaid Waiver Guide)

 Q4: What are the costs involved in starting a respite care business?

-A: Costs can vary widely depending on factors like location, staffing, training, and licensing fees.
-It's essential to budget for these expenses, as well as for ongoing operational costs such as insurance, supplies, and marketing.
+A: Costs can vary widely depending on your service model, staffing, training, insurance, local business licensing, and any state licensing fees.
+It's essential to budget for these expenses, plus ongoing operating costs such as scheduling systems, documentation tools, payroll, and marketing.

 Q5: Do I need insurance for my respite care business?